-Living on campus will prove to be an incredible opportunity for personal growth and development.
+Living on campus is an incredible opportunity for personal growth and development.
 In addition to meeting people from a variety of different backgrounds and experiences, you will have unique opportunities to be involved in your community that will sharpen your character and build on your passions to serve Christ.
-You will make friends that will last well beyond your college years... these friends will truly last a lifetime.
+You will make friends that will last well beyond your college years... friends that will truly last a lifetime.
 You will discover that you have a distinct purpose and God-given ability to change the world in which you live.

 Benefits of On-Campus Living